-13. CHINA CONTRIBUTION PLAN
+14. CHINA CONTRIBUTION PLAN

 The Company participates in a government-mandated multi-employer defined contribution plan pursuant to which certain retirement, medical and other welfare benefits are provided to employees.
 Chinese labor regulations require the Company to pay to the local labor bureau a monthly contribution at a stated contribution rate based on the monthly compensation of qualified employees.
 The relevant local labor bureau is responsible for meeting all retirement benefit obligations; the Company has no further commitments beyond their monthly contributions.
-For the nine months ended September 30, 2022 and for the years ended December 31, 2021, the Company contributed a total of \$82,012 and \$94,072, respectively, to these funds.
+For the years ended December 31, 2022, 2021 and 2020, the Company contributed a total of \$118,261, \$94,072 and \$36,379, respectively, to these funds.

-14. OPERATING LEASE
+15. OPERATING LEASE